 ArtsEmerson is the professional presenting and producing organization of Emerson College's Office of the Arts.
 Founded in 2010 by Robert J. Orchard, the year the US Census confirmed there was no single cultural majority in Boston, we committed to building a cultural institution that reflects the diversity of our city.
 We operate from the core belief that the arts are for everyone.
 By “putting the world on stage” ArtsEmerson quickly established a reputation for presenting outstanding work from around the globe — work that emanates from the language of theater, yet pushes the boundaries between theater, dance, music, and media arts.
 And by bringing diverse programming to neighborhoods all over the city, we have become an integral part of Boston’s efforts to transform our bitter history of segregation into a resilient legacy of equity and unity in diversity.
-ArtsEmerson is led by Artistic Director, David Dower and Executive Director, David Howse.
+ArtsEmerson is led by Executive Director, David Howse.

 BRIGHT LIGHTS FILM SERIES